SANRAL

-The South African National Roads Agency SOC Ltd or SANRAL is a South African parastatal responsible for the management, maintenance and development of South Africa's proclaimed National Road network which includes many (but not all) National ("N") and some Provincial and Regional ("R") route segments.
+SANRAL (officially the South African National Roads Agency SOC Ltd) is a South African parastatal responsible for the management, maintenance, and development of South Africa's national road network.

+The network includes many of the country's National ("N") roadways, as well as some of its Provincial and Regional ("R") ones.

+SANRAL reports to the Department of Transport, headed by the Minister of Transport.
+SANRAL works alongside similar agencies, such as PRASA, ACSA, and the RTMC.

 History

 SANRAL was created by The South African National Roads Agency Limited and National Roads Act, 1998 as a corporatized successor to the South African Roads Board, which was part of the Department of Transport.
 It was registered as a public limited company on 19 May 1998.